nahder/nahder.github.io/_manipulation_projects/botRos.md

 ## Project Components

 ### I. Motion Planning
-A custom MoveIt wrapper [`frankastein`](https://github.com/ME495-EmbeddedSystems/final-project-Group5/blob/main/mattagascar/mattagascar/submodules/frankastein.py) was developed in Python for interfacing with the Franka.
-This API facilitated the planning and executing of robot trajectories by making requests to MoveIt's `GetPositionIK` and `GetCartesianPath` services.
+A custom MoveIt wrapper <a href="https://github.com/ME495-EmbeddedSystems/final-project-Group5/blob/main/mattagascar/mattagascar/submodules/frankastein.py" target="_blank"><code>frankastein</code></a> was developed in Python for interfacing with the Franka.
+This API facilitated the planning and executing of robot trajectories by making requests to MoveIt's <code>GetPositionIK</code> and <code>GetCartesianPath</code> services.

 <div align="center">
     <table style="border-collapse: separate; width: 70%; text-align: left; border-spacing: 0;">